We caught our first cool fall breeze this week. Do you know what that means? It’s pumpkin muffin time.

 - Preheat oven to 325 degrees Fahrenheit (165 degrees Celsius).
 If necessary, grease all 12 cups of your muffin tin with butter or non-stick cooking spray (my pan is non-stick and didn’t require any grease).

 - In a large bowl, beat the oil and maple syrup or honey together with a whisk.
 Add the eggs, and beat well.
-Mix in the pumpkin purée and milk, followed by the baking soda, vanilla extract, salt, cinnamon, ginger, nutmeg and allspice.
+Add the pumpkin purée, milk, pumpkin spice blend, baking soda, vanilla extract and salt.

-- Add the flour and oats to the bowl and mix with a large spoon, just until combined.
-If you’d like to add any additional mix-ins**, like nuts, chocolate or dried fruit, fold them in now.
+- Add the flour and oats to the bowl and mix with a large spoon, just until combined (a few lumps are ok).
+If you’d like to add any additional mix-ins***, like nuts, chocolate or dried fruit, fold them in now.

 - Divide the batter evenly between the muffin cups.
-For these muffins, it’s ok to fill the cups a little higher than you normally would.
-Sprinkle the tops of the muffins with a small amount of oats, followed by a sprinkle of cinnamon.
+Sprinkle the tops of the muffins with about a tablespoon of oats, followed by a light sprinkle of raw sugar and/or pumpkin spice blend if you’d like.
 Bake muffins for 22 to 25 minutes, or until a toothpick inserted into a muffin comes out clean.

 - Place the muffin tin on a cooling rack to cool.
-These muffins are delicate until they cool down (you have been warned!).
+These muffins are delicate until they cool down.
 You might need to run a butter knife along the outer edge of the muffins to loosen them from the pan.

 - These muffins will keep at room temperature for up to 2 days, or in the refrigerator for up to 4 days.
 They keep well in the freezer in a freezer-safe bag for up to 3 months (just defrost individual muffins as needed).